Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

 \begin{introthm} If $\cC$ and $\cD$ are mixed admissible restricted MFTPCs of the same type, then there is a strongly equivariant equivalence $\cC \simeq \cD$ intertwining the labels of simple objects. \end{introthm}

-To our knowledge, the existing literature does not fully address the case of categorifications of ``mixed'' external tensor products of tensor products of highest and lowest weight representations.
-In an unpublished note \cite{losev_note}, Losev describes a uniqueness result for Fock space tensor product categorifications of $\hat{\fsl}_p$ with one highest weight factor and one lowest weight factor; however, his result does not generalize directly to our setting, for instance, because of the aforementioned obstacles presented by the potential for mixed admissible tensor factors.
-We also mention Entova-Aizenbud's work \cite{ea_deligne_categorical_actions} on categorical actions in Deligne categories, where, in our language, she proves a uniqueness result for MFTPCs where either $r = 1$ and $a_1 = 2$ or $r = 2$ and $a_1 = a_2 = 1$.
-Her methods, however, use properties specific to the Deligne category and thus do not apply to our general setting.
-Her results in \textit{loc. cit.} essentially describe the case of $\extots$ when $n = 1$, so our work in this article is a generalization of her results.
+To our knowledge, the existing literature does not address categorifications of ``mixed'' external tensor products of tensor products of highest and lowest weight representations.
+In an unpublished note \cite{losev_note}, Losev proves the uniqueness of FTPCs of $\hat{\fsl}_p$ with one highest weight factor and one lowest weight factor; however, his result does not generalize directly to our setting, for instance, because of the aforementioned obstacles presented by ``mixed admissible" tensor factors.
+A related paper by Entova-Aizenbud \cite{ea_deligne_categorical_actions} studies categorical actions in Deligne categories.
+In our language, she proves uniqueness of FTPCs in the $n = 1$ case when $r = 1$ and $a_1 = 2$ or $r = 2$ and $a_1 = a_2 = 1$, so our work in this article is a generalization of her results.
+Her methods use properties specific to the Deligne category and thus do not generalize to our setting.

-In turn, we use a categorical gluing construction, described in Subsection \ref{subsec:restricted_vs_full}, to prove the uniqueness theorem for genuine MFTPCs.
-As before, the statement is not completely precise (see Corollary \ref{cor:full_uniqueness} for details).
+Using a categorical gluing construction described in Subsection \ref{subsec:restricted_vs_full}, we prove the uniqueness theorem for genuine MFTPCs (see Corollary \ref{cor:full_uniqueness} for a detailed statement).

 \begin{introthm} If $\cC$ and $\cD$ are mixed admissible MFTPCs of the same type, then there is a strongly equivariant equivalence $\cC \simeq \cD$ intertwining the labels of simple objects. \end{introthm}